-PGP uses a variation of the public key system.
-In this system, each user has a publicly known encryption key and a private key known only to that user.
+Pretty Good Privacy uses a variation of the public key system.
+In this system, each user has an encryption key that is publicly known and a private key that is known only to that user.
 You encrypt a message you send to someone else using their public key.
 When they receive it, they decrypt it using their private key.
 Since encrypting an entire message can be time-consuming, PGP uses a faster encryption algorithm to encrypt the message and then uses the public key to encrypt the shorter key that was used to encrypt the entire message.
 Both the encrypted message and the short key are sent to the receiver who first uses the receiver's private key to decrypt the short key and then uses that key to decrypt the message.

-To use PGP, you download or purchase it and install it on your computer system.
-Typically, it contains a user interface that works with your customary e-mail program.
+To use Pretty Good Privacy, download or purchase it and install it on your computer system.
+It typically contains a user interface that works with your customary email program.
 You may also need to register the public key that your PGP program gives you with a PGP public-key server so that people you exchange messages with will be able to find your public key.